 Welcome to the Yarnell Hill Recovery Group website.

 The fire destroyed 8,400 acres, took the lives of 19 elite firefighters and destroyed 127 homes in the unincorporated communities of Yarnell and Peeples Valley.

 The Yarnell Hill Recovery Group was formed by local volunteers to identify the unmet needs of residents and businesses in the Yarnell Hill Fire area,

-the Yarnell and Peeples Valley fire departments,
+Yarnell and Peeples Valley fire districts, may become a member.

 The dues for the membership year beginning Oct.
 1, 2014 are free.